The Dinner Out Survival Guide (Anti-Inflammatory Edition)

 Why Dining Out Feels Like a Full-Time Job

 It’s frustrating, right?
-So many of us are trying to battle inflammation, feel good in our bodies, and navigate a social life without suffering the consequences of a post-meal headache, uncomfortable bloat, or that annoying fatigue.
-Spoiler alert: most restaurant menus are not designed to help us achieve that balance!
-They prioritize flavor over your wellbeing, which makes it tricky when you want to enjoy a meal out.
+So many of us are trying to battle inflammation, feel good in our bodies, and navigate life without suffering the consequences of a post-meal headache, uncomfortable bloat, or annoying fatigue.

 Here’s the hit list of oils you want to dodge while dining out: